josh-velasquez/LazyBot/README.md

-# LazyBot
+# Productivity Bot
-You are very lazy
+You are very productive!

 ## Creating Python Virtual Environment